marbl/canu/documentation/source/commands/gatekeeperDumpFASTQ.rst

     -G gkpStore
     -o fastq-prefix     write files fastq-prefix.(libname).fastq, ...
-                        if fastq-prefix is '-', all sequences output to stdout
+                        if fastq-prefix is '-', all sequences output to stdout if fastq-prefix ends in .gz, .bz2 or .xz, output is compressed

     -l libToDump        output only read in library number libToDump (NOT IMPLEMENTED) -r id[-id]          output only the single read 'id', or the specified range of ids